Understanding Lead Generation & Your Role In Its Success

 Understand the Key Metrics That Determine Success

-Regardless of what type of service you provide, ultimately you are hoping that through lead generation methods you will be able to get in front of potential customers and win their trust and their business.
+Regardless of what type of service you provide, your ultimate goal is to turn a lead into a paying customer.
+That starts by booking an appointment.
 So one metric you should be focused on is the percentage likelihood that a lead becomes an appointment.

 Cost Per Appointment

 Lead generation companies can offer a wide variety of lead types.
-Ultimately, what type of lead you are buying will determine 2 things: the lead cost and the appointment rate, which taken together will determine your cost per appointment.
+The type of lead you are buying will help determine 2 things: the lead cost and the appointment rate, which taken together will determine your cost per appointment.

 Here is some simple math: